-Researchers have discovered a new link between a mother’s vitamin E levels and the chance of her baby developing asthma in childhood.
+Researchers have discovered a link between a mother’s vitamin E levels and the chance of her baby developing asthma in childhood.

 Doctors from Vanderbilt University and Northwestern University spent two years following 652 children, and tested their mothers for two constituents, or isoforms, of vitamin E – alpha-tocopherol and gamma-tocopherol.

-Women with low concentrations of vitamin E were more likely to have children who developed wheezing, while children whose mothers had the highest levels of vitamin E were less likely to get asthma symptoms.
+Women with low concentrations of vitamin E were more likely to have children who developed wheezing, while children whose mothers had the highest levels of the vitamin were less likely to get asthma symptoms.

 For instance, alpha-tocopherol was a focus of this research, since children born to mothers with higher levels of it were less likely to develop asthma symptoms.
 However, having high amounts of the gamma-tocopherol isoform was not shown to have a protective effect against symptoms such as wheezing.